Fit as a Mama Bear

 Glass bowl with roasted brussels sprouts and more sprouts on a baking tray behind it.

-Use them as a weeknight side dish or on the table for bigger meals like convection oven Turkey during times of the year like Easter and Thanksgiving.
+Use them as a weeknight side dish or on the table for bigger meals like convection oven Turkey or maple cranberry chicken thighs during times of the year like Easter and Thanksgiving.
 They'll become a staple in no time.

 Ingredients You'll Need

-These brussel sprouts contain minimal ingredients (and no bacon!) which makes them an easy, healthy side dish to whip up!
+These maple candied Brussels sprouts contain minimal ingredients (and no bacon!), which makes them an easy, healthy side dish to whip up!

-Maple syrup: the sugar in the maple syrup helps candy the Brussels sprouts while keeping this dish vegan.
+Maple syrup: The sugar in the maple syrup helps give the Brussels sprouts a sweet, candied taste that crisps up while keeping this dish vegan.
+Just like this gluten-free sweet potato casserole.

 Maple syrup being poured over chopped brussel sprouts and nuts in a measuring cup.